joshnuss/sveltekit-saas/README.md

 ## Video course

-If you'd like to learn more, check out the full video here: https://joshuanussbaum.podia.com/build-a-saas-with-sveltekit
+For more info, here's the full video: https://joshuanussbaum.podia.com/build-a-saas-with-sveltekit

 ## License